Essential Guide To FUE

 How much does a hair transplant surgery cost?

 The two main costs of a hair transplant are the surgeon’s time and associated clinic or hospital fees.
 When you meet with potential surgeons, make sure to ask about all the fees involved.
 You should also ask how they price their hair implants.
 Many hair surgeons price per graft, so if your surgeon estimates you’ll need many grafts to achieve your desired results, you can expect to pay more at a clinic that charges based on this model.
-The method of tranplantation will also make a difference to cost – FUT procedures are usually less expensive than FUE for example.
+The method of transplantation will also make a difference to cost – FUT procedures are usually less expensive than FUE for example.

 When will I see results from my hair transplant?

-One of the first things you should know about the any hair transplant timeline is that you won’t wake up the next day with a full head of hair.
+One of the first things you should know about any hair transplant timeline is that you won’t wake up the next day with a full head of hair.
 Though it can be frustrating to realize hair restoration can’t provide immediate results, remember the adage “The best things come to those who wait.”
 The full results of your new hair growth will likely take about a year from the day you get your surgery.

 Long-Lasting Hair Restoration With the Toronto Hair Transplant Centre

 If you’re ready to begin the next phase of your hair restoration journey, contact us at the Toronto Hair Transplant Centre today.
 As recognized pioneers and experts solely focused on hair restoration, our doctors are eminently qualified to provide you with outstanding results, just like they have been able to do for hundreds of men and women from all over the world.

 Is getting FUE painful?

 The procedure itself is not painful since the scalp is anaesthetized beforehand.
-The only part of the procedure that could cause some discomfort is the administering of the anesthetic itself, although this is well tolerated by most patients.
+The only part of the procedure that could cause some discomfort is the administering of the anaesthetic itself, although this is well tolerated by most patients.

 How long will I need to wait until I see the final results?